Physician-led medtech innovation is on the rise in Canada.

 Fun Fact: Tevosol received $20 million in Series A funding to bring the technology to market.

-Have a medical device idea?
+Working on a new medtech device idea?